quixio/quix-docs/docs/develop/authentication/streaming-token.md

 # Streaming token

 A streaming token is a type of bearer token that can be used to authenticate your client library (Quix Streams) to access functionality necessary for streaming actions.
-Think of streaming tokens as a token you use to access the Quix Portal but with limited scope.
+Think of streaming tokens as a token you use to access Quix, but with limited scope.

 Each environment comes with one of these tokens, limited in use for that specific environment.

 ## How to find

-You can access these tokens by logging into the Quix Portal and clicking on `Settings` in the main left-hand navigation.
+You can access these tokens by logging into Quix and clicking on `Settings` in the main left-hand navigation.
 Select your environment, and then click on `APIs and tokens` and then click on `Streaming Tokens`.

 If you are looking for a bearer token to access the Quix APIs, such as the Portal API, you can select `Personal Access Tokens`.
 These are custom JWTs.